asyncio version of the standard multiprocessing module

 Executing a coroutine on a child process is as simple as:

-If you want to get results back from that coroutine, then use
+If you want to get results back from that coroutine,

 If you want a managed pool of worker processes, then use